AngelJF/datascience/HumanActR_usingSmartphones/README.md

 ## How script works?

-The Script workflow.R file have inside it Five steps taged with ### and the proper step value.
+The Script workflow.R (run_analysis also) file have inside it Five steps taged with ### and the proper step value.

 This steps were the following:
 Merges the training and the test sets to create one data set.